InterSTEMDev/interstem.us/_posts/september2020blogs/2020-09-11-asteroid-mining.md

 <br>
 <img src="{{ site.baseurl }}/images/blogs/2020/september/asteroidOne.png" width="50%" style="display: block; margin: 0 auto"/>
-<center><i>This is an artist’s interpretation of asteroid mining.
-(NASA)</i></center>
+<center><i>This is an artist’s interpretation of asteroid mining. <a href="https://www.thespacereview.com/archive/90a.jpg" target="_blank">(NASA)</a></i></center>
 <br>
-Goldman Sachs claims the first trillionaire will be the one who extracts raw materials from outer space.
+Goldman Sachs <a href="https://www.rt.com/business/424800-first-trillionaire-space-miner/" target="_blank">claims</a> the first trillionaire will be the one who extracts raw materials from outer space.
 This sentiment is also shared by the astrophysicist Neil deGrasse Tyson.

 Asteroid mining.
 The idea of capturing orbiting asteroids in space and exploiting them of rare earth metals that if made possible, would completely revolutionize the mining industry and even the world.

 Current mining exploits are quite destructive.
 They can disrupt biodiversity, people and the planet itself.
-In the United States alone, a country with sufficient safety equipment and regulations, 50 to 60 miners die annually.
+In the United States alone, a country with sufficient safety equipment and regulations, <a href="https://abcnews.go.com/WN/mining-dangerous-job/story?id=10301377" target="_blank">50 to 60</a> miners die annually.
 Falling rocks and being caved in aren’t the only dangers; unseen threats like carbon monoxide and methane gas poisoning can be just as detrimental to one’s health.
-Throughout history, there have been numerous horrific instances where miners have been killed or trapped in mines.
-In 2010, one hundred Chinese miners were trapped for eight days.
+Throughout history, there have been numerous horrific instances where miners have been killed or trapped in mines. <a href="https://abcnews.go.com/WN/115-miners-rescued-china-mine-trapped-days/story?id=10288256" target="_blank">In 2010</a>, one hundred Chinese miners were trapped for eight days.
 They survived miraculously by eating sawdust.
 This is one of many stories that show the dangers faced by miners.

 Earthly mining operations also threaten biodiversity.
 Tailings (waste rock from mining operations) often make their way into lakes and streams, toxifying the water.
 Other threats include erosions, contamination and destruction of ecosystems and the creation of sinkholes.